-MAP students can choose to major in Accounting, Accounting (Public), Business, Criminal Justice, Early Childhood Education, and Intervention Specialist: Mild to Moderate.
+MAP students can choose to major in Accounting, Accounting (Public), Allied Health, Business, Communication, Child and Family Studies, Christian Education, Criminal Justice, Early Childhood Education, Information Systems, Intervention Specialist: Mild to Moderate, Nursing.

 Typical MAP courses are at the upper level (300 and 400-level) and are designed to provide more advanced professional and academic study for students who have completed an associate's degree or about 60 semester hours of credit.
 Students who have earned fewer than 60 credits, however, may still enter the MAP program.
-Additional information is available from the Graduate and Continuing Studies Office.
+Additional information is available from the Graduate and Continuing Studies Office, and on the website at www.muskingum.edu.